-Google Team Drives is a new features in Google's G Suite (Request a Google Team Drive).
-Unlike files in My Drive, files in Team Drive are owned by the Team rather than an individual.
-See below for a table that outlines the other differences between Team Drive and My Drive.
+Google shared drives (formerly known as Team Drives) are a feature in Google's Workspace for Education.
+Unlike files in My Drive, files in shared drives are owned by the team/group rather than an individual.
+Refer below for a table that outlines the key differences between U-M Google shared drives and My Drive.

 Can I restore files?

 Yes, if you have the role of Manager, Content Manager, or Contributor in the shared drive.